UK PM Johnson's meeting with Trump postponed until June: the Sun

-(Reuters) - British Prime Minister Boris Johnson has canceled a trip to the United States to meet U.S. President Donald Trump, the Sun newspaper reported late on Thursday.
+(Reuters) - British Prime Minister Boris Johnson has postponed a trip to the United States to meet U.S. President Donald Trump so he can stay at home to focus on delivering his domestic agenda, the Sun newspaper reported late on Thursday.

+The decision to delay the trip would be a further blow to relations between the close allies who are set to begin discussing a trade deal, which Britain hopes will be one of the biggest prizes from its departure from the European Union.

+The countries are divided on several issues, including Britain’s decision to allow the Chinese telecoms company Huawei [HWT.UL] a limited role in its mobile network, a proposed digital services tax, and the Iran nuclear deal.

-The meeting that was expected to occur early in 2020 has now been postponed until June when a summit of G7 leaders is due, according to the newspaper bit.ly/3bDpzRl.
+Johnson was expected to visit Washington early this year.
+This has now been postponed until June when a summit of G7 leaders is due, according to the newspaper.

-Johnson wants to stay focused on his domestic agenda for now, the newspaper said, citing Downing Street sources.

 British media reported late in December that Trump had invited Johnson to visit him in the White House in the new year.